ruby/www.ruby-lang.org/en/news/_posts/2006-10-26-rubyconf-2006-recap.md

 Ruby implementations.
 Two presentations focused on alternate Ruby implementations and a third challenged us to get our planned m17n additions to Ruby just right.
-Apple dropped in to show their plans for Ruby integration in Mac <span class="caps">OS X</span> and the first Ruby Implementors Summit was held.
-Koichi brought us up to speed on
-<span class="caps">YARV</span>, which plans are currently underway to
-merge into the core at long last.
+Apple dropped in to show their plans for Ruby integration in Mac OS X and the first Ruby Implementors Summit was held.
+Koichi brought us up to speed on YARV, which plans are currently underway to merge into the core at long last.
 As a teaser, he even showed it running Rails.

 And, of course, Matz answered our questions at the roundtable and shared his vision of the future with his keynote address.